Skip to main content

 Copied

 When teams introduce AI into software delivery, the first question is usually about speed.
 The more important question is about control.
-Who is responsible for what ships, and how is that responsibility enforced before code reaches production?
+Who is responsible for what ships, and how is that responsibility enforced before any of it reaches production?

-In production systems, the question that matters is whether every change was reviewed, understood, and owned before it reached production.
-Whether the code was written by a human or a model is secondary.
+In production systems, the question that matters is whether every change was reviewed, understood, and owned before it shipped.
+Whether the code was written by a human or a model sits well below that.

 At Corsair, AI is a productivity tool inside an architecture-first delivery process.
-The structure of the system defines what is acceptable.
-Engineers are accountable for every change that is merged and operated.
+The structure of the system defines what is acceptable, and engineers are accountable for every change that is merged and operated.

 This series continues in three parts: